 The pre-engineering program is designed for the student whose ultimate goal is to earn a degree in engineering.
 Belhaven's program offers the general education courses and mathematics courses required in an ABET-accredited engineering school (such as Mississippi State University and The University of Mississippi).
 The student studies for two or three years at Belhaven to gain knowledge, applied competencies in mathematics, and effective communication skills.
 The student then transfers from Belhaven to a college of engineering to complete the engineering coursework for the degree.
 The student should coordinate their curriculum through the department of mathematics.

-CERTIFICATE PROGRAMS
+CERTIFICATE PROGRAM

-These are programs in accounting and dance.
 The courses can be used as credit toward a degree.
 Certificate programs are approved for veterans training by the state approving agency and are the equivalent of a college major except where noted.